Sebi (song): Eurovision Song Contest

 On 23 December 2018, Zala Kralj & Gašper Šantl were confirmed as one of the 10 participants in EMA 2019 with the song "Sebi".
-They won the national final on 16 February 2019 and is representing Slovenia in the Eurovision Song Contest 2019 in Tel Aviv, Israel.
+They won the national final on 16 February 2019 and therefore were given the rights to represent Slovenia in the Eurovision Song Contest 2019 in Tel Aviv, Israel.
 On 28 January 2019, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Slovenia was placed into the first semi-final, to be held on 14 May 2019, and was scheduled to perform in the first half of the show.
 Once all the competing songs for the 2019 contest had been released, the running order for the semi-finals was decided by the show's producers rather than through another draw, so that similar songs were not placed next to each other.
 Slovenia performed in position 5.
 On 14 May 2019, the song was performed at the first semi-final and gained enough votes to quality for the final.
 It finished in 15th place with 105 points.